WurstCommander/Win10AppRemove/README.md

 - Tip: Open all your apps with explorer command "shell:appsfolder"
 - So reinstall all apps execute this command: Get-AppxPackage -AllUsers| Foreach {Add-AppxPackage -DisableDevelopmentMode -Register “$($_.InstallLocation)\AppXManifest.xml”}

+## Changelog 1.32
+Remove Onedrive from explorer and deinstall Mixed Reality Portal

+- I added 'registry-status-bar-onedrive-entry.jpg' how to remove the OneDrive link in the explorer, which is super annoying.
+- How to remove the Mixed Reality Portal -> 'Add Mixed Reality To Settings.reg'.
+Double-click the file "Add Mixed Reality to Settings.reg" and confirm the import operation.
+This tweak adds the 32-DWORD value FirstRunSucceeded to the Registry with a value data of 1 under the key HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Holographic.

+After that this you can deinstall, open settings and go to "Mixed Reality".
+On the left, select Uninstall.

+## Changelog 1.31
+- added Get Help and Windows Camera
+- removed duplicated apps
+- minor changes

+## Changelog 1.3
+- added .reg files to remove "show compressed files as folders" functionally from Windows 7/8/10

+## Changelog 1.2

+- added removal of "Paint 3D"
+  (a spinoff of Microsoft Paint, is one of several applications introduced with the Windows 10 Creators Update - just get paint.net)
+- added check for admin rights
+- added .reg file for removal of "Edit with Paint 3D" context menu
+- changed version to 1.1, marketing demanded it :-)
+- updated readme

 ## Disclaimer

 **Use the script at your own risk**, make backups, blah blah.